This position is open only to Colorado state residents.

 Conditions of Employment:

-Possess and maintain a valid State of Colorado driver's license
+Must possess and maintain a valid Colorado Driver License

 If you receive notice that you have been eliminated from consideration for the position, you may protest the action by filing an appeal with the State Personnel Board/State Personnel Director within 10 days from the date you receive notice of the elimination.